fit087/HTML5-course/README.md

-# HTML5-course
+# HTML5 course
-HTML5 CSS and Javascript's Course by Curso em Video
+HTML5 CSS and Javascript's Course from a youtube channel called Curso em Video by Gustavo Guanabara.